jasraa/tp/docs/DeveloperGuide.md

 7. Finally `execute()` calls `filteredExpenseList#listexpenses()` to print filtered expenses into the CLI.

 ### Recurring Expenses Feature
-The Recurring Expenses feature allows users to create lists of expenses, where each list of expenses can be added to the overall expenses in a single command.
-This feature includes the creation of a list of expenses, the viewing of all/each list of expenses and the remove of each list of expenses.
+The Recurring Expenses feature allows users to create list(s) of expenses, where each list can be added to the overall expenses in a single command.
+This feature includes the creation of a list of expenses, the viewing of all/each list of expenses and the removal of each list of expenses.
 All functions are orchestrated by the `RecurringExpenseCommand` class, which would have been created by the `RecurringExpenseCommandCreator`, which is in turn created by the `Parser` class.
 When `RecurringExpenseCommand#execute()` is called by `BudgetBuddy`, it utilizes methods present in `ExpenseList`, `RecurringExpenseList` and `RecurringExpensesList` to facilitate the relevant features.